 My primary focus is placed on endometriosis and fibromyalgia for men, however, a staggering 86% of our readers are young women of reproductive age, between 18 and 44 years old.

-They all suffer from endometriosis, 31% of them also suffer from fibromyalgia.
+They all suffer from endometriosis, and 31% of them also suffer from fibromyalgia.
 My wife is the victim of both and immensely contributes to WH.
 Her perspective as the sufferer and her feminine touch is indispensable!

 Women are in need of their partner’s support, but men often struggle to cope.
 They seek guidance from someone who understands a man’s mindset.

 Endometriosis is a whole-bodied condition.
 It doesn’t only cause chronic pelvic pain, there are also plenty of debilitating symptoms.
 And when you develop fibromyalgia, on top of pelvic pain there is widespread pain, fibro fog, sleep problems, and other cognitive problems.